 Solid-state amplifiers, as the name suggests, are amplifiers that utilize solid-state electronics to amplify their input signals.

 The birth of solid-state electronics (though first conceptualized by Julius Edgar Lilienfeld in 1925) only came about with the invention of the first transistor by scientists at Bell Labs in 1947.

 Solid-state electronics began to largely replace relatively bulky and expensive tube electronics in the 1960s and 1970s.
 Today, transistors are used in digital devices (including digital amplifiers) and the modern usage of tube electronics is pretty limited to audio technologies.

-The Crown Audio XLi 2500 (link to compare prices at select retailers) is a popular solid-state stereo power amplifier.
+The Crown Audio XLi 2500 (link to check the price on Amazon) is a popular solid-state stereo power amplifier.

 How do solid-state amplifiers work?
 Let’s begin by comprehending the bipolar junction transistor and the operational amplifier.

 A bipolar junction transistor (BJT) is a type of [solid-state] transistor.
 It is a three terminal semi-conductive device that uses both electrons and holes as charge carriers.

 A BJT works by allowing a small current injected at its base terminal to control a much larger current flowing between the two other terminals (the emitter and collector).